MicrosoftDocs/quantum-docs/articles/provider-toshiba.md

 - Provider ID: `toshiba`

 > [!NOTE]
-> Toshiba SQBM+ provider is currently available to customers with their billing accounts in US, UK, Canada and Japan.
+> Toshiba SQBM+ provider is currently available to customers with their Azure billing accounts in US, UK, Canada and Japan.

 ## Targets